UCL/ucl_software_carpentry/git/git_instructions.md

 4. Multiple files
 ------------------------

 So far, we've only worked with one file.
-Let's add another:

-    vim lakeland.md
-    cat lakeland.md

->    Lakeland
->    ========
->
->    Cumbria has some pretty hills, and lakes too.

-    git commit -a

->   # On branch master
->    # Untracked files:
->    #   (use "git add <file>..." to include in what will be committed)
->    #
->    #	lakeland.md
->    nothing added to commit but untracked files present (use "git add" to track)

-This didn't do anything, because we've not told git to track the new file yet.

-    git add lakeland.md
-    git commit -a

-Ok, now we have added the change to Cumbria to the file.
-Let's publish it to the origin repository.

-    git push

->    Counting objects: 4, done.
->    Delta compression using up to 8 threads.
->    Compressing objects: 100% (3/3), done.
->    Writing objects: 100% (3/3), 343 bytes, done.
->    Total 3 (delta 0), reused 0 (delta 0)
->    To git@github.com:jamespjh/jh-ucl-swcarpentry-answers.git
->       53f4b50..9e8b69c  master -> master
+Add another with your editor, put some content in it.
+Make some changes to the first file too.

+Note you can use checkboxes to decide which files to include in your next commit.
+You could do both files together, or two commits with changes to one file in each commit.
+It's up to you.

+Your change is on your local copy, but won't hit GitHub until you hit "sync".
+Hit "sync" to push your changes to github.
 Visit GitHub, and notice this change is on your repository on the server.
-We could have said `git push origin` to specify the remote to use, but origin is the defaut

 Note that you can also make changes in the GitHub website itself.
-Visit one of your files, and hit "edit".
+Visit one of your files, and hit "edit.
+This will not work in IE 7 or 8, so you can only try this next bit if you're using IE 9 or another browser.

 Make a change in the edit window, and add an appropriate commit message.

 That change now appears on the website, but not in your local copy.
 (Verify this).
-To get the change into your local copy, do:

-    git pull

->    remote: Counting objects: 5, done.
->    remote: Compressing objects: 100% (3/3), done.
->    remote: Total 3 (delta 1), reused 0 (delta 0)
->    Unpacking objects: 100% (3/3), done.
->    From github.com:jamespjh/jh-ucl-swcarpentry-answers
->       9e8b69c..d2a1854  master     -> answers/master
->    Updating 9e8b69c..d2a1854
->    Fast-forward
->     index.md | 8 ++++++++
->     1 file changed, 8 insertions(+)

-and check the change is now present on your local version. `git pull` will fetch changes on the server into your local copy: this is important when you are collaborating with others, as we shall see.
+To get the change into your local copy, hit "sync" and check the change is now present on your local version. `git pull` will fetch changes on the server into your local copy: this is important when you are collaborating with others, as we shall see.

 5. Branching and tagging
 ------------------------

 Git lets you maintain different versions of your history in your repository.
 These are called branches.
 You can use these to work on crazy new ideas in your code, and still keep a branch with your working code you use to do science.

-To create a new branch, you can do:
+To create a new branch, you should click on the trident symbol.
+In the "filter or create new" box, type "experiment", and choose "create new branch experiment"

-    git branch experiment
-    git branch

->     experiment
->     * master

-The asterisk indicates the branch you are "on".
-Although you created the `experiment` branch, you're still on the master branch.
-Switch to the experiment branch with:
+The name next to the trident indicates the branch you are "on".
+Stay on the experiment branch for now.

-    git checkout experiment

-And let the server know there's a new branch with:

-    git push --set-upsteam origin experiment

-We use `--set-upsteam origin` to tell git that this branch should be pushed to and pulled from origin per default.
-Go ahead and make some changes to files, and commit and push them with `git push`.
-You'll see that they only appear in the experimental branch.
-When you want to switch back to your main branch, make sure you're fully commited, with no changes to files waiting to commit, then do:
+Make a change, and commit it.
+The change is in your file, but if you switch to the master branch, it won't be.

     git checkout master

-Now, you can pull your changes back from your experimental branch into the master branch, with
+You'll need to publish your changes from the experiment branch.
+Verify the branch appears on the github website.
+Now, you can pull your changes back from your experimental branch into the master branch,  by choosing "manage" on the branches dropdown.
+Drag your branches into the merge window, and observe the results.

-    git merge experiment

 If you have committed changes on both master and experiment, you may hit conflicts, where git can't work out how to merge them.
 We'll discuss this in detail later, when we look at collaboration, so for now, ask a demonstrator to help with this.

+You'll need to publish the results of your merging, using "sync".

-Git gives you the power to label a particular version of your code with a more readable name.
+Git also gives you the power to label a particular version of your code with a more readable name.
 This is called a "tag".
-This is important for making sure you only do science with a certain version.

-Label your current version with:

-    git tag -a v0.2

-Pick an old commit using `git log`, and label it like this:

-    git tag -a v0.1 c438f17

-You can now go back to the v0.1 commit like this:

-    git checkout v0.1

-and then switch back to the main code with

-    git checkout master

-You can refer to any tagged commit with the tag name, anywhere you would otherwise use a commit hash code, or a HEAD-based reference.

-You need to push your tag labels up to the remote, with

-    git push --tags

-You should now be able to see these under tags, in the dropdown menu on the left.
+Currently, this isn't possible using the GUI.

 6. GitHub pages
 ---------------